As reported in the Providence Journal longtime Providence Bruin tough guy, and briefly a Boston Bruin, Bobby Robins has retired from hockey.

 Concussions is a topic that has been on the front page of the NHL news consistently over the last few years.
-Former Bruin Marc Savard, as we blogged about last week, was knocked out of the game from one of hockey history’s biggest cheap shots to the head.
-That hit sparked the debate and initiatives for more player safety.
-It’s something the league became genuinely concerned about and looked to help curb.
+Former Bruin Marc Savard, as we blogged about last week, became the poster boy for concussions when he was knocked out by legendary scumbag Matt Cooke on one of the more avoidable cheap head shots we’ve seen.
+That hit sparked a more widespread debate and initiatives for player safety.
+It’s something the NHL (publicly anyway) became concerned about and looked to help curb.